parguello/pizarra/README.md

 This application is used to showcase Angularjs and the Playframework while learning basic Spanish phrases.

+## Installation

+This application uses Play 2.3.x and requires Nodejs to be installed.

 ## Running

 ### Dev Mode